-- includes non-grant financing, such as loans, equity, guarantees or other private sector instruments - relate to security, including biosecurity, cyber security, policing, military or other armed forces.
+- relate to loans, equity, guarantees, or other private sector instruments - relate to security, including biosecurity, cyber security, policing, military, or other armed forces.

-The completed formal ODA Eligibility Assessment (if required) must be uploaded to AidWorks and EDRMS.
+The completed ODA Eligibility Risk Assessment Tool must be uploaded to AidWorks and EDRMS.
+Investment ODA Assessments must also be uploaded following receipt of written approval to commence.

-The ODA intranet page includes guidance on how to complete the formal ODA assessment.
 Questions on ODA eligibility can be directed to Development Policy Section at ODAEligibilityQueries@dfat.gov.au.